bristol-tech-fair/btf-frontend/README.md

 Our component generator script, replace `<component-name>` with the actual name of your component.
 This will take care of creating the correct files and git branches for you.

-Any questions please get in touch with a member of the [lead team](https://github.com/orgs/bristol-tech-fair/teams/lead-team).
+Any questions please start on discussion with the [lead team](https://github.com/orgs/bristol-tech-fair/teams/lead-team).